doot0/cv/.github/README.md

 > 📞 - plus 447876567813 | ✉ - [doot0@doot0.co.uk](mailto:doot0@doot0.co.uk) |  [Github - @doot0](https://github.com/doot0)

 ### Bio
-Mid/senior level front-end developer with 8 years experience in a professional capacity.
-Highly personable and empathetic team player able to take lead for projects of almost any size.
-My past placements have allowed me to become extremely good at working with ambiguity and unknowns in a given situation, with a deep level of understanding across every aspect involved in what it is to build a maintainable, high quality website or web app.
+Strong mid-level front-end developer with 8 years experience in a professional capacity.
+Highly personable and empathetic individual able to take lead for projects of almost any size/scope.
+My past placements have allowed me to become extremely good at working with ambiguity and unknowns in a given workplace, with a deep level of understanding across every aspect involved in what it is to build a maintainable, high quality website or web app.

+#### Technical experience overview

+Development:
+- HTML, CSS, SCSS (excellent)
+- JavaScript ES5 & ES6, Node.js, Vue.js (strong)
+- PHP, Bash, Webpack, Gulp, Cypress, Jest (basic)

+Design:
+- Sketch (strong)
+- Photoshop (good)
+- Illustrator (basic)

-#### Current
+#### Current roles

 - Frontend Developer, contracting @ [SamKnows](https://samknows.com) *(June 2019 - August 19th 2019)*

 First role as a contractor.
 Acting stand-in for the lead frontend developer for first 4 weeks, then moved to the platform engineering team.
-During the first half of my time there I was responsible for cutting the amount of API requests for the platform by at least 40%, and reducing the size of the overall frontend payload by at least 5%.
+During the first half of my time there I was responsible for cutting the amount of API requests for the platform by at least 25%, and reducing the size of the overall frontend payload by at least 5%.

 Tech stack:
-- Frontend: Vue.js, SCSS
+- Frontend: Vue.js & SCSS
 - Backend: PHP
-- Infrastructure: Apache
+- Infrastructure: GitHub, Apache
+- Testing: Cypress, Jest

 ---